← All Articles

 Most event organizers send speakers generic briefs containing basic event logistics and audience demographics.
 AI keynotes require detailed preparation to ensure content alignment with organizational needs and maturity levels.

 Your speaker brief should include specific technology stacks your organization uses.
-List your cloud providers (AWS, Azure, Google Cloud), data platforms (Snowflake, Databricks, Hadoop), and any existing AI tools (TensorFlow, PyTorch, Hugging Face).
+List your cloud providers (AWS, Azure, Google Cloud), data platforms (Snowflake, Databricks), and any existing AI tools (TensorFlow, PyTorch, Hugging Face models).
 Include version numbers and implementation timelines to help speakers gauge technical sophistication accurately.

 Document current AI initiatives, including failed experiments.
-If your predictive maintenance pilot achieved only 65% accuracy instead of the targeted 90%, share this information.
+If your predictive maintenance pilot fell short of targets, share this information.
 Experienced speakers use failure stories to build credibility and provide practical lessons about common pitfalls.
+In our experience, the speakers who resonate most are those who can speak honestly about what goes wrong, not just what succeeds.

 Include competitive landscape information with specific examples.
-Rather than stating "competitors are ahead in AI," specify that "Competitor X reduced customer service costs by 35% using conversational AI" or "Competitor Y's recommendation engine drives 28% of their revenue."
+Rather than stating "competitors are ahead in AI," specify what you've observed: perhaps a competitor has publicly announced an AI-powered feature, or industry analysts have noted capability gaps.
 This specificity helps speakers craft relevant examples and competitive positioning.

 List regulatory constraints affecting your AI adoption.
-Financial services companies might face Basel III requirements limiting algorithmic decision-making.
+Financial services companies face requirements limiting algorithmic decision-making.
 Healthcare organizations navigate HIPAA restrictions on patient data usage.
 Manufacturing companies comply with ISO standards for quality control automation.
 These constraints shape realistic implementation discussions.

 Related: Ai speakers for financial services